 As with all road trips (I certainly picked up a few tips from driving in Iceland), always make sure you have plenty of petrol as rural areas equal fewer petrol stations, therefore it is always worthwhile filling your car with petrol in bigger Cornish towns such as Penzance.
 The signal can also be poor and for this reason, it is always worthwhile downloading a map before you start your road trip to Cornwall.

 Here’s my Southern Cornwall Road Trip Map with itinerary, which you’re free to use and download.
 Open Google Maps, click the tab on the left-hand side and click on ‘My Places’ where you can add to this map or create your own map.

 For information about traffic problems in Cornwall, check the Cornwall Traffic Watch Website.

 Our first stop was St Austell where The Cornwall Hotel is located.
 We started our Cornwall road trip at around 5 am from Milton Keynes and The Cornwall Hotel lodges offered us the perfect retreat for when we arrived.

-Our first day in Cornwall was all about relaxation and we enjoyed afternoon tea in the Laura Ashley Tea Room, followed by a chilled spa day at The Cornwall’s Clearing Spa.
+Our first day in Cornwall was all about relaxation and we enjoyed afternoon tea in the brand new Laura Ashley Tea Room, followed by a chilled spa day at The Cornwall’s Clearing Spa.
 Just what we needed!

 Whilst we did not get a chance to explore St Austell itself, St Austell is a great base to visit many of the must-do things in Cornwall.
 Located only 14 minutes drive to The Lost Gardens of Heligan and The Eden Project, St Austell is also a famous brewery town for those looking to enjoy a Cornish tipple!